unphased/ply/README.md

 ### Classes

-HTML5 classes are reserved for use by ply to indicate that the library shall automatically apply the (indicated) transformation in a hardware-accelerated fashion (when possible).
+ply defines a set of HTML5 classes, which prompt the library to automatically apply the indicated transformation in a hardware-accelerated fashion (when possible).

 ### Events

 ply defines an extended set of JavaScript events.
-Some of these events define and provide high-level transform information, which conveniently correspond to input that is incident on those elements.
-Other events define useful user input actions which can be used to drive UI in a way that is identical to the built-in events (such as `click` or `touchstart`).
+Some of these events define and provide high-level transform information such as translation and scale, which conveniently correspond to input that is incident on those elements.
+Other events define (and are triggered by) useful user input actions which can be used to drive UI in a way that is identical to the built-in events (such as `click` or `touchstart`).

-Note to self: No feature-creep is tolerated! the only things you can add to the scope of this library are the list of classes and the list of events (and their associated handlers)
+Note to self: No feature-creep is tolerated! the only things you may add to the scope of this library are the list of classes and the list of events (and their associated handlers)